-The machine also requires water to wash away the work pieces that are shredded from the workpiece.
+The machine also requires water to wash away materials that are shredded from the workpieces.

 The board includes push-button controls and display units for all machine functions.

-This is the abrasive on non-abrasive substance that rubs on workpieces.
+This is an abrasive or a non-abrasive substance that rubs on workpieces’ surface.

-In Drag Finishing Machine, media and workpiece come in contact to produce the desired finish
+In the Drag Finishing Machine, media and workpieces come in contact to produce the desired finish.

 4. What are the functionalities of a Drag Finishing Machine?